One Planet Picnic

-Holding a One Planet Picnic is an informal way to think about food and sustainability and taste and share some fabulous food.
+It is a fun way of getting to know the good foods, people and places local to you and an informal way to think about more sustainable food choices.
 Open to all sorts of groups, it provides inspiration for trying sustainable food at work, at school, in communities and at home.
-You can celebrate local harvests, reduce food waste, and get to know food, friends and your local area.
+You can celebrate local harvests, reduce food waste, and taste and share some fabulous food.

 Former Cabinet Secretary Richard Lochhead, MSP and Michelin star chef Tom Kitchin first launched the One Planet Picnic in 2011 at Hermitage Park Primary School, Edinburgh.
 One Planet Picnic is an original Keep Scotland Beautiful initiative which has gone from strength to strength, with more than 7,000 people enjoying a picnic which was good for them and good for the planet in 2016.

 Across the summer and until the end of October.